The Consumer Path To Purchase. Why SEO is Never Quite Enough

 Our mobiles are now our digital friends.
 People expect data at their fingertips.
 We get annoyed when it’s not there.
 Google data shows us the following: Smartphone use has risen exponentially in the last few years.
 2014 was the year that mobile traffic surpassed desktop traffic.
-As of now 52% of searches take place on a mobile.
+As of now, 52% of searches take place on mobile.
 Mobile is not the future.
-It’s the now.
+It’s now.

 Despite many customers and advertisers still denying this and saying most or all of their conversions take place on a computer, they may be leaving out the obvious fact that mobile was where they were discovered, and where the customer spent an hour doing their research, in a queue, in bed, in the bath.
 Well anywhere!

 We are Made By Factory.
-An award winning digital Agency in Manchester, Greater Manchester, ran by design expert Andi Wilkinson & Ex Googler Ben Tennant.
-We advise business on all things digital including Google Ads & have ran workshops with The Business Growth Hub, Google & Enterprise Nation.
+An award-winning digital Agency in Manchester, Greater Manchester, ran by design expert Andi Wilkinson & Ex-Googler Ben Tennant.
+We advise businesses on all things digital including Google Ads & have run workshops with The Business Growth Hub, Google & Enterprise Nation.
 It’s our mission to help business ‘grow online‘.

 We were selected in 2017 as one of UK 30 Google Partner agencies to attend Google’s elite coaching programme ‘Elevator‘ and one of a select cohort of agencies with high growth potential to take part in the Business Growth Hub’s Greater Connected programme.